crazybie/linear_ac/README.md

 ## Limitations
-1. Don't store the pointers of build-in allocated objects into LAC allocated objects directly.
+1. Never store pointers to build-in allocated objects into LAC allocated objects **directly**.
 (There's a debug mode for checking external pointers)
-2. Don't store and use the pointers of LAC allocated objects after the allocator is reset or released.
+2. Never store and use pointers to LAC allocated objects after the allocator is reset or released.
 (In debug mode, the allocator traverses the objects and obfuscate the pointers to make any attempting usage panic)
-3. map memory can't use LAC and fallback to build-in one.
+3. Map memory can't use LAC and fallback to build-in one.

 ## Usage